 Abstract- Fusion of images is an important concept and can be used in a wide variety of applications, especially in the enhancement of images taken from satellites.
 Although there are various techniques through which images can be fused.
 Image Fusion is an integration of more than two images so that the invisible or blurred part of the images is visible in the resultant image.
 Guided filtering is a technique of filtering images so that the fused image is an enhanced image.
 But the technique implemented for the image fusion is not efficient in terms of fused ratio and the technique is not feasible for all type of images.
-Here in this paper a complete survey of all the techniques implemented for the image fusion so that by analyzing their advantages and issues an efficient technique is implemented in future for image fusion.
+Hence an efficient technique is implemented here which uses the concept of image enhancement using DWT and canny edge detection, after both the images gets enhanced the resultant images are fused to get the final fused image.